-(1) Based on 63,913,752 common shares issued and outstanding as of April 27, 2010.
-Shares not outstanding but deemed beneficially owned by virture of the right of a person to acquire them as of April 27, 2010, or within sixty days of such date, are treated as outstanding only when determining the number of shares held by the individual, percentage owned by such individual and when determining the number of shares and percentage owned by the group.

-(2) Includes 1,776,624 shares issuable upon the exercise of common stock purchase warrants that are exercisable within 60 days of April 27, 2010 and excludes 3,156,302 shares subject to a restriction on exercise pursuant to the terms of the warrants.

-- (3) Includes 407,065 shares issuable upon the exercise of stock options that are exercisable within 60 days of April 27, 2010. - (4) Includes 469,003 shares issuable upon the exercise of stock options and 321,729 shares issuable upon the exercise of common stock purchase warrants that are exercisable within 60 days of April 27, 2010. - (5) Includes 29,212 shares issuable upon the exercise of stock options that are exercisable within 60 days of April 27, 2010. - (6) Includes 84,212 shares issuable upon the exercise of stock options and 5,400 shares issuable upon the exercise of common stock purchase warrants that are exercisable within 60 days of April 27, 2010. - (7) Includes 517,392 shares issuable upon the exercise of stock options and 10,929 shares issuable upon the exercise of common stock purchase warrants that are exercisable within 60 days of April 27, 2010. - (8) Includes 130,056 shares issuable upon the exercise of stock options that are exercisable within 60 days of April 27, 2010. - (9) Includes 75,351 shares issuable upon the exercise of stock options that are exercisable within 60 days of April 27, 2010. - (10) Includes 130,056 shares issuable upon the exercise of stock options that are exercisable within 60 days of April 27, 2010. - (11) See footnotes (3) (7).
-Includes 1,842,347 shares issuable upon exercise of stock options and 338,058 shares issuable upon the exercise of common stock purchase warrants that are exercisable within 60 days of April 27, 2010.
+- (1) Based on 17,115,549 common shares issued and outstanding as of November 30, 2012.
+Shares not outstanding but deemed beneficially owned by virtue of the right of a person to acquire them as of November 30, 2012, or within sixty days of such date, are treated as outstanding only when determining the percentage owned by such individual and when determining the percentage owned by a group. - (2) Includes 1,221,699 shares of common stock and 1,253,139 shares of common stock issuable upon the exercise of common stock purchase warrants, of which 371,687 shares of common stock and 262,805 shares of common stock issuable upon the exercise of common stock purchase warrants are held by BBB Assets for which M. Robert Ching holds investment and voting control.
+Certain of the warrants and the conversion of the preferred stock are subject to a contractual blocker whereby the right to exercise or convert such warrant or preferred stock is limited such that Dr. and Mrs. Ching will not have greater than 9.99% beneficial ownership of the outstanding common stock.
+Warrants to purchase 764,995 shares are currently not exercisable due to this limitation. - (3) Denham Eke holds voting and investment control with respect to the shares beneficially owned by Galloway, Ltd. The address for Galloway, Ltd. is Viking House, Nelson Street, Douglas, Isle of Man, IM1 2AH. - (4) Includes 249,498 shares issuable upon the exercise of stock options, and 32,173 shares issuable upon the exercise of common stock purchase warrants that are exercisable within 60 days of November 30, 2012. - (5) Includes 60,052 shares issuable upon the exercise of stock options that are exercisable within 60 days of November 30, 2012. - (6) Includes 38,355 shares issuable upon the exercise of stock options that are exercisable within 60 days of November 30, 2012. - (7) Includes 30,500 shares issuable upon the exercise of stock options that are exercisable within 60 days of November 30, 2012. - (8) Includes 28,000 shares issuable upon the exercise of stock options that are exercisable within 60 days of November 30, 2012. - (9) Includes 24,845 shares issuable upon the exercise of stock options that are exercisable within 60 days of November 30, 2011.

+- (10) Includes 6,771 shares issuable upon the exercise of stock options that are exercisable within 60 days of November 30, 2012. - (11) Includes 438,032 shares issuable upon the exercise of stock options, and 32,173 shares issuable upon the exercise of common stock purchase warrants that are exercisable within 60 days of November 30, 2012.